jerome-goh/portfolio/README.md

 Instead of arbitrarily fitting as many pre-trained models as possible until satisfactory predictions are attained, I propose the use of hyperparameter search algorithms and hypermodels to build an effective model.

-The full repository can be viewed [here](https://github.com/jerome-goh/DL_CNN), while a commissioned written report can be found [here](https://github.com/jerome-goh/DL_CNN_PY/blob/main/STP598_FinalProject.pdf)
+The full repository can be viewed [here](https://github.com/jerome-goh/DL_CNN), while a full written report can be found [here](https://github.com/jerome-goh/DL_CNN_PY/blob/main/STP598_FinalProject.pdf)